rnshah9/dromajo/RelNotes.md

    * Support for ET CSRs PREFETCH, FLUSHVAR, and FLUSHVAW were added

-     The latter two can raise MMU exceptions, violating RISC-V spec which we had to support as well.
+     The latter two can raise MMU exceptions

    * MCE stubs CSRs (0xBA0 - BA4) were added